doczjs/docz/README.md

 4. Submit PRs to help solve issues or add features.
 5. Influence the future of docz with feature requests.

-If you're looking for a place to start make sure to check issues tagged with :
+If you're looking for a place to start make sure to check issues tagged with:

 [![Good First Issue](https://img.shields.io/github/issues/doczjs/docz/good%20first%20issue.svg)](https://github.com/doczjs/docz/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)